NodixBlockchain/FIP/README.md

 git clone https://github.com/NodixBlockchain/FIP

-copy CI-App/* to destination folder in HTTP server folder
+copy 'public, 'app', 'system', 'writable', from CI-App/ to the site location in HTTP server folder

 set HTTP server DocumentRoot to the 'public/' folder